We have a boat launching beach 1.5km away from the main complex.

 There is beautiful swimming and snorkelling at Kooljaman.
 Rock pools, clear water and abundant tropical fish make this a very enjoyable activity.
 Snorkels and masks are available to hire. $20 per snorkel set (snorkel mask & fins) with $50 deposit required for each equipment.

 People swim all year round and to date we have never had any problems with crocodiles or stingers in and around the swimming beach of Kooljaman.
 Our beaches are white sands and clear water with negligible surf, water temperature of around 26 degrees in June/July/August, increasing up to 33 degrees during Jan/Feb/March.

 There are a range of walks you can do while at Kooljaman - beach walks along the Eastern and Western Beach, reef walks at low-tide and the interpretive boardwalk through the coastal vine thicket.

 The Interpretive boardwalk gives infomation on the local flora and fauna in the area, the local Bardi seasonal calendar and history on the Cape Leveque lighthouse.

-From mid July - October there is plenty of whale activity just off shore with the humpback whales making a southward journey, having recently calved approximately 200kms north of Cape Leveque.
+From July through to October there is plenty of whale activity just off shore with the humpback whales making a southward journey, having recently calved approximately 200kms north of Cape Leveque.

-It is not necessary to take a boat to view this activitiy, with or without binoculars it is a worthy spectable
+It is not necessary to take a boat to view this activity, with or without binoculars it is a worthy spectacle.